fizwidget/wiki-path/README.md

 * Improve readability of `Pathfinding.Update` by combining `Path` and `Article` somehow?
 * Completely decouple the different pages from each other.
 * Come up with a better heuristic regex (current one doesn't handle quotes, trailing colon, etc).

-Notes:
+* Still something weird with redirects going on?
+E.g. "Banana -> The Chronicles of Narnia" visits the same article twice.
-* Currently struggles with "World -> Hello".
+* Struggles with "World -> Hello" for some reason?